MuhammadDF/comp423-course-notes/docs/tutorials/rust-setup.md

 ## Welcome

-This tutorial will provide step-by-step instructions for creating a Dev Container in Rust.
+This tutorial will provide step-by-step instructions for creating a Development (Dev) Container in Rust.

 !!! info
     This tutorial is highly inspired by a [previous tutorial](https://comp423-25s.github.io/resources/MkDocs/tutorial/) my professor [Kris Jordan](https://www.linkedin.com/in/krisjordan/) had already made so you might see a lot of similarities and I would highly recommend you check his out!